Maasai Mara, Maasai Mara and Southern Kenya, Kenya

 Mara House welcomes children of all ages.
 The shared swimming pool shared with Acacia House (and a baby pool) provide plenty of safe space for children to play.
 Just nearby is a small school room where the hosts children are taught daily by the in house teacher Lydia.
 Guests are welcome to join them for as little or as much as they want allowing them some fun while the parents take a break before game driving, swimming and relaxing as a family later in the day.

-Near to Mara House is a swimming pool which is shared with the neighbouring, Acacia House.
+Near to Mara House is a swimming pool which is shared with the neighboring, Acacia House.
 There is a barbecue area near the pool with plenty of space for everyone.
 Mara house has a large verandah so all guests can enjoy the wonderful views down to the game rich waterhole.

-From Mara House, a fully qualified safari guide and vehicle will be on hand to assist with a wide range of activities which include walking, day or night game drives and visits to local villages and trading centres.
+From Mara House, a fully qualified safari guide and vehicle will be on hand to assist with a wide range of activities which include walking, day or night game drives and visits to local villages and trading centers.
 Game viewing is done both in the game reserve and in the conservancy.
 Guests interested in community conservation are very welcome to participate in projects, including the computer training for local villagers at the nearby Trust classroom.

-Location and directions
+Location & directions

-Maasai Mara and Southern Kenya, Kenya
+Maasai Mara, Maasai Mara and Southern Kenya, Kenya

 Located in a secluded valley in the north of the Masai Mara Northern Conservancy, at an altitude of 6,200 feet, Mara House overlooks the famous Ol Chorro waterhole.